umarhassan-mitodl/7.342-spring-2014/content/pages/syllabus.md

 This course has an optional genotyping exercise.
 This genetic analysis will be done after we cover the first several topics of background material, so that students are better informed about genetic testing before deciding whether to participate.
 The purpose of this exercise is to enhance the learning experience of students and teach important concepts of clinical genomic testing, such as the validity and utility of single nucleotide polymorphism testing.
 Students can select a gene identified from this exercise as the basis of a topic for their presentations, or they can select any other gene of interest, e.g., identified from one of the reference genomes or from papers in the literature.

-This optional genetic testing will be provided by an outside company, {{% resource_link "5817d9c4-97a9-49ac-9150-37eff0e18864" "23andMe" %}}, and we are not endorsing their methodology or services.
+This optional genetic testing will be provided by an outside company, [23andMe](https://www.23andme.com/), and we are not endorsing their methodology or services.
 The anticipated cost will be $99 and it may be possible to negotiate a further discount depending on the number of students who enroll.
 This exercise is completely optional, and students who do not want to have their genome sequencing performed can use publically available data for all of the assignments.
 All genetic information is private, and students will not be asked to share this information with other members of the class.
 Other individuals in the class will not know whether you are participating in the genotyping exercise or what the results are unless you choose to tell them.
 Students are encouraged to contact genetic counselors if additional support and advice regarding testing results is needed.
 This exercise is completely optional and confidential.

 Calendar
 --------